 This article includes discussion of drug-induced memory disturbance, drug-induced amnestic syndrome, and traveler amnesia.
 The foregoing terms may include synonyms, similar disorders, variations in usage, and abbreviations.

 Several commonly used therapeutic drugs and medications, and some recreational drugs, are known to produce memory disturbances.
 Temporal association with the drugs is the only characteristic feature of drug-induced amnesia.
 Benzodiazepines are the best-known examples.
 Although, as a class, benzodiazepines act rapidly and are well tolerated, their use continues to be associated with memory impairment.
 Anticholinergics impair memory retrieval, especially free recall.
 Drugs with anticholinergic activity also contribute to verbal memory deficits.
 Various pathomechanisms of drug-induced memory deficits are discussed in this article.
-Discontinuation of the medication causing memory disturbance is usually sufficient, and the patient may recover spontaneously.
+Discontinuation of the medication causing memory disturbance is usually enough, and the patient may recover spontaneously.
 Memory training exercises may accelerate the recovery.

 • Several drugs, both therapeutic and recreational, can produce memory disturbances.

 • Several mechanisms are involved in drug-induced memory impairment.

 • Drug-induced amnesia is not necessarily related to the sedating effects of drugs.

-• Discontinuation of the medication causing memory disturbance is usually sufficient for recovery.
+• Discontinuation of the medication causing memory disturbance is usually enough for recovery.

 Historical note and terminology

 Several commonly used therapeutic drugs and medications, and some recreational drugs, are known to produce memory disturbances, as is exposure to industrial chemicals.
 The focus of this article is on medication-induced memory disturbances, but studies of drugs of abuse, both experimental and clinical, also shed light on the pathomechanisms of drug-induced memory loss.

 The frequently used term “cognitive impairment” refers to disturbances of information processing, which covers the acquisition, storage, retrieval, and use of information.
 According to the "working memory" model, the allocation of limited resources available for information processing is under the control of the central executive.
 Working memory corresponds to the set of things we are attending to at any given moment.
 Thus, attention and memory are processes that operate together, and drugs affecting attention would be expected to impair memory as well.
 Cognitive disturbances include delirium, disturbances of memory, intellect, and behavior.
 Various terms referring to memory disorders in this article are: